Can Tetras Live with Goldfish?

 3. Disease

 Tetras easily transmit diseases to goldfish.
-Thus, you should avoid putting together tetras and goldfish to help your fish stay healthy and free from illnesses.
+Thus, you should avoid putting together tetras and goldfish to help your fish stay healthy and illnesses-free.

 If you keep them together and notice your goldfish breathing fast, it can be a disease or an issue with the tank.